kmeykranz/ZooTodo/README.md

 A to-do list app that uses virtual animals as rewards to motivate users.

 This is the creation of my EPQ project.
+It is made with C++ and Qt6.

 When you finish all the tasks, you'll get an animal in your zoo as reward.